scroll-tech/halo2-snark-aggregator/halo2-snark-aggregator-circuit/README.md

 TODO:
 1. implement verify_check command to verify the proof generated in step 4
 2. expose the final pair as instances.
-3. see if we can load vkey from file instead of generating it again due to issue see https://github.com/zcash/halo2/issues/449
+3. see if we can load vkey from file instead of generating it again due to issue see https://github.com/zcash/halo2/issues/449, then verify circuit doesn't depend on concret circuit anymore.
+4. make sample circuit instance size configurable, i.e. NINSTANCES (see if we can just use vk.cs.num_instance_columns).

+Args:
+args for services:
+setup: 1. target_circuit params, 2. target_circuit vkey, 3. sample target_circuit intances and transcript (so user should run it once).
+run: N * (intances and transcript)